dotnet/fsharp/docs/fsi-emit.md

 ## Compat switch

-There is a switch `fsi --legacyemit` that turns on or off the use of Reflection Emit into a single-dynamic-assembly generation.
-THis is on by default for .NET Framework for compat reasons, and also there is no problem with generating debug information for refemit there.
+There is a switch `fsi --multiemit` that turns on the use of multi-assembly generation (when it is off, we use Reflection Emit for  single-dynamic-assembly generation).
+This is on by default for .NET Core, and off by default for .NET Framework for compat reasons.

 ## Are multiple assemblies too costly?